polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/06-first-functions.md

 ## Add an event

-The runtime can emit events to notify front-end applications—and through the front-end application interface, end-users—about the result of a transaction that executed successfully.
+The runtime can emit events to notify front-end applications about the result of a transaction that executed successfully.
 Block explorers like [Subscan](https://www.subscan.io/) and the [Polkadot/Substrate Portal Explorer](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.polkadot.io#/explorer) also display events for completed transactions.

 To add a `CollectibleCreated` event to the runtime: